 By: John S. Webb, Lifetime Maine Resident and Criminal Defense Attorney Near Me in Southern Maine

 A domestic violence assault Maine accusation is a serious matter, due to the far-reaching repercussions that family violence criminal charges can cause.
 Across the nation, domestic violence statistics point to an increasing number of dysfunctional families due to a personal injury or offensive physical contact or touching, such as a sexual assault.
+A person convicted of sexual abuse in Maine may have to be added to the sex offender registry.
 Located in southern Maine, John S. Webb has handled hundreds of domestic violence cases and offers his legal services to all cities and counties in Maine south of the capital city of Augusta.

 As publicity and news stories come to public attention, Maine domestic violence sentencing trends, restraining orders, and a possible no-contact order tend to become more common.
 Our Portland ME criminal lawyers can attest that violating a protective order sends many accused family violence defendants to jails across Maine.